clpi/div.is/README.md

 or
 `cd back && cargo-watch -x run`

-build image: `sudo podman image build back -t divb` run container: `sudo podman run -dt -p 80:5005 localhost/divb`

-API on localhost:3000.
+API on localhost:3001.
 Uses Warp + sqlx

 ## db:
-run postgres: `sudo podman run -dt -e POSTGRES_PASSWORD=password postgres:latest`
-url: `postgresql://postgres:password@localhost:5432/postgres`
+wip (using sqlite right now)

 ### deploying:
 Currently using Podman and Ansible to deploy to DigitalOcean